-On September 8, 2023, Cingulate Inc. and CTx entered into a note conversion agreement with WFIA, pursuant to which WFIA agreed to convert the Original Principal Amount under the WFIA Note plus all accrued interest thereon, or \$5,812,500, into pre-funded warrants (the "September WFIA Pre-Funded Warrants") to purchase 341,912 shares of our common stock at a conversion price per September WFIA Pre-Funded Warrant of \$17.00.
+On September 8, 2023, Cingulate Inc. and CTx entered into a Note Conversion Agreement (the "Note Conversion Agreement") with WFIA, pursuant to which WFIA agreed to convert the Original Principal Amount under the WFIA Note plus all accrued interest thereon, or \$5,812,500, into prefunded warrants (the "WFIA Pre-Funded Warrants") to purchase 341,912 shares of our common stock at a conversion price per WFIA Pre-Funded Warrant of \$17.00.
 The closing price of our common stock on Nasdaq on September 8, 2023 was \$11.55 per share.
-The September WFIA Pre-Funded Warrants have no expiration date and are exercisable immediately at an exercise price of \$0.002 per share, to the extent that after giving effect to such exercise, WFIA and its affiliates would beneficially own, for purposes of Section 13(d) of the Exchange Act, no more than 19.99% of the outstanding shares of our common stock.
+The WFIA Pre-Funded Warrants have no expiration date and are exercisable immediately at an exercise price of \$0.002 per share, to the extent that after giving effect to such exercise, WFIA and its affiliates would beneficially own, for purposes of Section 13(d) of the Exchange Act, no more than 19.99% of the outstanding shares of our common stock.